-our prime measure of corporate governance.
-To estimate the upper bound of CEO influence η{ub} , we target the correlation of institutional ownership with the innovation outcome and the option/income ratio, where we impose the model counterpart of institutional ownership to simply be $1 - \eta$.30 The values of the two correlations in the data are 0.048 for innovation, and 0.029 for option/income ratio.
+5. Correlation of institutional ownership with innovation and option/income ratio: In the model, CEO influence $\eta$ , which is inversely related to corporate governance quality, directly affects the option to income ratio in the optimal contract, and indirectly influences the innovation rate chosen by the CEO.
+In our empirical analysis, we focus on institutional ownership as our prime measure of corporate governance.
+To estimate the upper bound of CEO influence $\eta{ub}$ , we target the correlation of institutional ownership with the innovation outcome and the option/income ratio, where we impose the model counterpart of institutional ownership to simply be $1 - \eta$ .
+The values of the two correlations in the data are 0.048 for innovation, and 0.029 for option/income ratio.

 The detailed estimation procedure is illustrated in Section A.14.
 Panel A of Table 1 reports the values of the parameters and the associated standard errors in the case of internally estimated parameters, whereas Panel B provides an overview of the values of the targeted moments in the data and the estimated model.
 The model tightly matches the seven data moments.
-While the estimation routine only targets pairwise correlations between successful innovation, institutional ownership, and option ratio, the model does a good job in matching the overall nonlinear relationship between the three variables, as shown in Figure 3 in Section 4.5.
+While the estimation routine only targets pairwise correlations between successful innovation, institutional ownership, and option ratio, the model does a good job in matching the overall nonlinear relationship between the three variables, as shown in Fig. 3 in Section 4.5.
 The Jacobian matrix of the model moments with respect to the model parameters in percentage terms is displayed in Table C4.

-4.3 Marginal Cost and Marginal Benefit of the CEO's Innovation Decision
+4.3.
+Marginal cost and marginal benefit of the CEO's innovation decision

-To better visualize the trade-offs the CEO faces in choosing the innovation probability under different contracts (s, o), as shown in equation (15), we plot the marginal cost and marginal benefit of innovation for the CEO in Figure 1.
-The marginal cost of the CEO is the disutility from innovation, and depends solely on the disutility parameter v of the CEO.
+To better visualize the trade-offs the CEO faces in choosing the innovation probability under different contracts (s, o), as shown in equation (15), we plot the marginal cost and marginal benefit of innovation for the CEO in Fig. 1.
+The marginal cost of the CEO is the disutility from innovation, and depends solely on the disutility parameter $\nu$ of the CEO.
 The left panel depicts the marginal benefit curve under three different levels of stock options: low, medium, and high.
 Holding salary constant, an increase in stock options in the contract shifts the marginal benefit curve up, inducing the CEO to choose a higher rate of innovation in equilibrium.
 Similar to the previous exercise, the right panel depicts the marginal benefit curve under three different levels of state-noncontingent salary: low, medium, and high.
 Holding the stock options constant, increasing the level of the salary component results in an income effect.
 Since the CEO is now wealthier, an increase in the salary reduces the CEO's incentives to engage in disruptive innovation.